fastforwardlabs/structural-time-series/kfp/README.md

 ## Executing the pipeline

+There are two methods for executing the pipeline:

+#### Kubeflow Pipelines GUI

 To run the pre-compiled pipeline as defined in the `cffl_sts_pipeline.yaml` file, simply upload the `.yaml` file as-is to a deployed Kubeflow Pipelines instance:

 ![image-20201029103857369](/Users/areed/Library/Application Support/typora-user-images/image-20201029103857369.png)

 Then, configure a run of the pipeline by selecting the newly uploaded pipeline, selecting an associated experiment, and starting a one-off run: